Chasing Shadows (Black Tide album)

-Chasing Shadows is the third and final studio album by American heavy metal band Black Tide.
+Chasing Shadows is the third studio album by American heavy metal band Black Tide.
 It was released on October 16, 2015.
 This is the first official studio release to not feature original bassist Zakk Sandler and drummer Steven Spence.
 The album's first single titled "Angel in the Dark" was released on September 15, 2015.
+This would be the group's last release before their breakup in 2016.
+In 2025, the band reunited.